NET WORTH: $425 Million, estimated

 OVERVIEW: David Letterman moves his philanthropy through the Letterman Foundation for Courtesy and Grooming.
 The foundation has several different interests, and focuses on Indiana, Montana, New York, and the greater Northeast.
 Grants have also supported national organizations and those working abroad.

 EDUCATION: The Letterman Foundation for Courtesy and Grooming's grantmaking has supported Letterman's alma mater, Ball State University.
 Letterman also recently announced that he would be donating memorabilia from his career in television, including props and sets from his time hosting career.
 This collection will become part of "The David Letterman Experience" to be housed in the David Letterman Communication and Media Building, which made its debut in 2007.
-Other grantees have included Columbia University, Case Western University, Cornell University and Rutgers University.
-He's also supported Broad Ripple High School, where he graduated, Indiana School for the Blind and Visually Impaired, and Nineveh-Hensley-Jackson United School Corporation in Indiana.
+Other grantees include Columbia University, Case Western University, Cornell University and Rutgers University.
+He has also supported Broad Ripple High School, where he graduated, Indiana School for the Blind and Visually Impaired, and Nineveh-Hensley-Jackson United School Corporation in Indiana.

 The Letterman Foundation for Courtesy and Grooming does not provide a clear avenue for grantseekers to get in touch, but below is an address